Embouchures.com

 “I can’t focus my sound any more.
 My lips feel like they are made of rubber and that I’m playing with both cheeks puffed out, and I have no control over what I’m doing.
 My lips are already tired after a five-minute warmup.
 I just don’t know what could be wrong.
 I’ve added several hours of practice each day, but it hasn’t helped.”

 It is not that easy for a player to tell the difference between normal fatigue and overuse.
 The effects of the typical embouchure fatigue a player experiences following a heavy performance generally dissipate within twelve to twenty-four hours.
 Overuse, on the other hand, does not go away quickly, and the long-term impact it has on playing is profound.
-After a day or two, a player's lips feel thick and dead and his embouchure seems completely out of shape.
+After a day or two, a player's lips feel chronically thick and dead and his embouchure seems completely out of shape, regardless of how much he has been playing.
 He struggles to play in the high range and loses his pinpoint control and endurance.

-The redundant irritation, combined with the growing struggle to play, eventually produce disconcerting physical symptoms, such as strange sensations, localized lip gouging, a numb area in the center of the lips, discolored spots or suspected scar tissue on a lip, to mention only a few.
-It is, therefore, understandable that a player would come to interpret any sort of weird sensation and/or discomfort that appears every time he plays as an indication of a medical or dental problem or injury to a lip.
-Let's examine some these physical complaints and anomalies.
+The physical reaction to discomfort and impairment causes a player unconsciously to set his embouchure with a looser, weaker structure, which then exposes his lips to constant irritation.
+The redundant irritation, combined with the growing struggle to play, eventually produce disconcerting physical symptoms, such as strange sensations, localized lip pain, a sense of weakness felt in one side of the face, a numb area in the center of the lips, discolored spots or scar tissue on a lip, etc. It is, therefore, understandable that a player would come to interpret any sort of weird sensation and/or discomfort that appears every time he plays as an indication of a medical or dental problem or injury to a lip.

 Chapter 6 When NOT to Change an Embouchure